keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/5. Privilege Escalation/SUID Privilege Escalation/writeup.md

 ### ssh Alex@192.168.1.6

-Ok all is done now let's create some SUID missconfiguration,
+Ok all is done now let's create some SUID misconfiguration,

 We will write a vulnerable C program that will spawn a root shell,